madnificent/els-test-app/README.md

 statement and ask for completions on `'fo'` or `'foo'`.
 This should yield a few options like `'foo.baz'` and `'foo.baz.baloo'`.

+### Model completion in findRecord

+Open up app/routes/index.js, uncomment one of the lines containing `this.store.findRecord(...);`.
+Completions of the string supplied to findRecord should include glass, bottle, barrel, crate and truck.

 ## Testing the running app

     npm install -g ember-cli